Bioethics in Biohacking: CRISPR & Genetic Engineering Cons

 7. THE GENERATIONAL CONTRACT: EPIGENETIC STEWARDSHIP

 In 2026, the ethical biohacker who is planning to reproduce must consider a Pre-conception Epigenetic Washout Period.
-For at least 90 days prior to conception, all but the most essential interventions should be ceased.
+For at least 90 days before conception, all but the most essential interventions should be stopped.
 This allows any environmentally induced epigenetic marks to reset to baseline.
-Furthermore, storing a baseline sperm or oocyte sample before beginning any high-risk biohacking (especially gene editing or long-term peptide cycles) is now considered a standard act of generational responsibility.
+Plus, storing a baseline sperm or oocyte sample before starting any high-risk Biohacking (especially gene editing or long-term peptide cycles) is now considered a standard act of generational responsibility.

 Biohacker Pro-Tip: The Germline Buffer

-If you are actively experimenting with senolytics, nootropics, or hormones, and there is any chance of future biological children, bank your gametes now.
+If you're actively experimenting with senolytics, nootropics, or hormones, and there's any chance of future biological children, bank your gametes now.
 Services in 2026 offer mail-in sperm cryopreservation for under $500.
 This creates a "genetic backup" untainted by your experimental protocols.
-It is the ultimate hedge against unintended heritable consequences.
+It's the ultimate hedge against unintended heritable consequences.

 8. BIOMETRIC DATA SOVEREIGNTY: THE ETHICS OF THE BLUEPRINT